sapphirepp/sapphirepp/doc/pages/paraview-python.md

 # ParaView Python Introduction {#paraview-python}

+@tableofcontents

+@warning The ParaView Python interface is recommended for advanced users only.
+         You should have a solid understanding of the @paraview GUI before attempting to use its Python interface.

 Often, we need to produce the same plots for multiple datasets or perform additional manipulations on the data, such as calculating the spectral index.